Exponential growth of colored HOMFLY-PT homology: Deformed colored homology

 \begin{thm} \cite[Theorem 9.9]{Wu2} Let $\cal{K}$ be a labelled knot and $\Sigma$ an $N$-element multiset of complex numbers.
-Then the \emph{deformation spectral sequence} induced by the quantum filtration on $C^{\Sigma}(\cal{K})$ satisfies: \begin{itemize} \item the $E_0$ page is isomorphic to the undeformed bi-graded Khovanov-Rozansky complex $C^{\slN}(\cal{K})$ \item the $E_1$ page is isomorphic to the undeformed bi-graded Khovanov-Rozansky homology $\LH{\cal{K}}{\slN}$ \item the $E_\infty$ page is isomorphic as a bi-graded $\C$-vector space to the associated graded of the $\Sigma$-deformed Khovanov-Rozansky homology:
+Then the \emph{deformation spectral sequence} induced by the quantum filtration on $C^{\Sigma}(\cal{K})$ satisfies: \begin{itemize} \item the $E_0$ page is isomorphic to the undeformed bi-graded Khovanov--Rozansky complex $C^{\glnn{N}}(\cal{K})$ \item the $E_1$ page is isomorphic to the undeformed bi-graded Khovanov--Rozansky homology $\LH{\cal{K}}{\glnn{N}}$ \item the $E_\infty$ page is isomorphic as a bi-graded $\C$-vector space to the associated graded of the $\Sigma$-deformed Khovanov--Rozansky homology:

 and as a singly-graded $\C$-vector space, it is isomorphic to $\LH{\cal{K}}{\Sigma}$ itself. \end{itemize} \end{thm}